 After trying Cinnamon Rooibos I thought it might be a great way to infuse the Rooibos taste and cinnamon in my next batch of homemade applesauce.
 What I uncovered was that not only Cinnamon Rooibos worked, but I was also able to make a batch using Vanilla Almond Rooibos as well.
 I purchased a Rooibos sampler and I am having fun trying them all.
-Maybe Blackberry Rooibos next with some seedless blackberries in the applesauce as well?
+Maybe Peach Rooibos next with some peach puree in the applesauce as well?
 The flavor is exquisite!

 Makes ~4 quarts

 - Peeled and Cored Mixed Apples - Approx. 1/4 of a bushel (I went to the orchard and asked for Mixed Utility Apples)

 - Arbor Teas Flavored Rooibos of Choice, Sample Size

 - 2 Bosc (or Similar Pear) Peeled and Cored

 - Potato Masher or Hand Blender (depending on texture you prefer)